 Mr. Akers serves on the Advisory Board of Pharos Capital Group, a private equity firm based in Nashville and Dallas that provides later stage equity funding for internal growth, acquisitions, leveraged buyouts, management buyouts or recapitalizations to healthcare services companies.

-Mr. Akers recently served as Vice Chairman of Intechra, the largest electronic waste and asset disposal company in the U.S. As a founder of Intechra, Mr. Akers raised $50 million of equity that was necessary for the organic and acquisitive growth which marked Intechra’s rise to leadership in the e-waste business.
+Mr. Akers recently served as Vice Chairman of Intechra, the largest electronic waste and asset disposal company in the U.S. at that time.
+As a founder of Intechra, Mr. Akers raised $50 million of equity that was necessary for the organic and acquisitive growth which marked Intechra’s rise to leadership in the e-waste business.
 Additionally, he was responsible for recruiting key members of Intechra’s management team.

 Prior to Continuum, Mr. Akers served as Senior Vice President of External Affairs for TeleCorp PCS, Inc., the ninth largest wireless telecommunications company in the US, before its acquisition by AT&T Wireless in 2002.
 Prior to that, Mr. Akers was a founder and Senior Vice President of External Affairs of Tritel, Inc., a wireless telecommunications startup company that was acquired by TeleCorp PCS.
 After Tritel’s initial public offering in 1999, he was responsible for Investor Relations and Tritel’s Federal and State regulatory affairs.

 From 1994 until the founding of Tritel in 1999, Mr. Akers was a founder and Vice President of Business Development for Mercury International Ventures, LLC, a telecommunications company focused on emerging market telecom opportunities.
 In that capacity, he was responsible for the acquisition of a nationwide data communications license in the country of Jordan.

 Mr. Akers received his Bachelor of Arts degree from Vanderbilt University in 1979.